 More than 20 delicious and healthy tofu recipes await you!
 Including everything from noodles, stir fries, and salads to tacos, sandwiches, fried rice and so much MORE!

 Tofu is an important ingredient for those who lead a meat-free lifestyle.
 It’s a great source of plant-protein, cooks quickly, and readily soaks up flavors.
 All of these reasons make tofu a weeknight dinner hero—all types of eaters welcome.

 Types of Tofu and Their Uses

 No matter the method, to get cooking with tofu you need to drain all excess liquid and pat the cube dry.
 There are different forms of tofu including silken tofu, medium tofu, firm, extra-firm, tofu skins, fermented tofu.
-Here's how to use each kind, but check out this article for more in-depth info on the different types of tofu, how to prep and how to cook them.
+We’ll briefly cover how to use each kind, but check out this article for more in-depth info on the different types of tofu, how to prep and how to cook them.

 - Soft/Silken tofu is delicate in both texture and flavor and is commonly used in sauces, creams, dressings, even baking and smoothies.

 - Medium tofu is a mix between silken and firm and is commonly utilized in stir-fries, grilled dishes and miso soup.

 - Firm tofu is an easy meat alternative because it holds its shape well and is commonly carried in most major grocery stores.
 It’s a great alternative for chicken because of its texture and ability to take on any and all seasonings you can imagine.

 - Extra-firm tofu contains one of the tightest packed curds and is slightly chewy in texture.
 Extra-firm tofu is great in veggie scrambles (egg alternative), fried rice, stir frys, and sandwiches.

 - Tofu skins are pre-cooked and ready to consume.
 They are commonly used in cold Asian salads, quick stir-fries and even bok choy.